wp-plugins/formidable/readme.txt

 == Changelog ==
 = 1.03.0 =
 * Added the option of showing the form with the success message or not
-* Added settings options for default messages
+* Added settings options for default messages and option to exclude the stylesheet from your header
 * PRO: Added auto responder and made the notification email customizable
 * PRO: Added options to redirect or render content from another page
 * PRO: Added option to only allow only submission per user, IP, or cookie